Travel Report: Dunollie Castle Museum, Oban.

 July 2019.
 It was a stunning summer’s afternoon in Oban as Natalie and I made our way down the nature path towards Dunollie Castle Museum.
 Another Scottish castle for the Leighton Travels back catalogue then, although this one was certainly different from anything I’d seen before.
 In fact, the main draw here is the lovely Dunollie House, home to the famed MacDougall Clan since 1746.

 Among all the pots, pans, silver and blacksmith-made iron bits, this fantastic Household Wants Indicator stood out.
 I just love the idea of having this in my kitchen.
-“Honey, we’re out of beeswax again”.
+“Honey, we’re out of beeswax”.

 It was also in the kitchen that we met Robin MacDougall, proud clan member and informal Dunollie House tour guide.
-He was just mooching around, but seemed very open to a bit of Q&A.
+He was just mooching around, but seemed more than open to a bit of Q&A.

 There really is a treasure trove of antiques to check out throughout the house.
 A fawn overcoat worn by Colin Edith MacDougall in 1874.
 A series of black and white photographs taken by Miss Hope MacDougall between 1913 and 1998.
 Moreover, I found myself drawn to some of the ghoulish toys and games.
 This weathered horse chair for example would have scared the shit out of me as a kid!